jessfraz/gitable/README.md

  \__, |_|\__\__,_|_.__/|_|\___|
  |___/

- Bot to update an airtable sheet with GitHub pull request or issue data.
+ Bot to automatically sync and update an airtable sheet with GitHub pull request and issue data.
  Version: v0.1.0
  Build: 6a3dee6